 For more information, Contact Kathy Kole

-Are you new to our family, or have you been with us awhile and have new contact information?
+Are you new to our family, or have you been with us for a while and have new contact information?
 Either way, we have an easy way to help you get connected!
 You can fill out a physical connection card located above the tithe box, or you can fill one online here.